Okay. Roll up your sleeves!

 This is more a function of how HMO's work.

-This is just the way HMO's work and the Advantage plan IS an HMO.
+This is just the way HMO's work and most Advantage plans ARE HMO's.

 If you want more control over health care decisions, Supplements will work better for you.
-People usually have a pretty good idea of their preference for HMO or PPO.
+People usually have a pretty good idea of their preference for HMO or PPO as a guide.

 The Star Rating is probably our favorite litmus test for Advantage plans.
 We want 4 Stars or higher.